rsyslog/rsyslog/source/configuration/basic_structure.rst

    mail.info /var/log/mail.log
    mail.err @server.example.net

-This is hard to beat in simplicity, still being thaught in courses and a lot of people know this syntax.
+This is hard to beat in simplicity, still being taught in courses and a lot of people know this syntax.
 It is perfectly fine to use these constructs even in newly written config files.